PripyatAutomations/rustyrig-fw/README.txt

 For now it's easiest just to build/run it from this folder, but installing it should probably work if you adjust paths

+Take a look at the deps in install-deps.sh or use it (if on debian-like distros) or manually install them.
+Ignore the commented lines, they're for bare metal builds someday
 It consists of a few parts:
 	src/fwdsp		gstreamer based audio bridge
 	src/rrclient		GTK3 + gstreamer based client